 There have been watershed moments in the history of Canada in which Indigenous leaders, outside of the courts, have stood up for their rights to the federal government and actually forced a change in policy direction.
-We’ve written about a couple of them in our blog Working Effectively with Indigenous Peoples®
+We’ve written about a couple of them in our Working Effectively with Indigenous Peoples® blog.

 When the Indian Association of Alberta (IAA) presented Citizens Plus (the Red Paper), in 1970 as a counter punch to Prime Minister Pierre Trudeau’s Statement of the Government of Canada on Indian Policy, 1969 (the White Paper), it marked a significant watershed moment in the history of Indigenous leaders fighting on behalf of their nations for their land and recognition of their rights.
 Please note that we will use the term “Indian” in the rest of the article as that was the term used at the time.
 Today, based on the community preference, we may use First Nations or other terms instead.
-Please download our Guide To Terminology for a deeper dive.
+Please download our Indigenous Peoples: A Guide to Terminology for a deeper dive.

 Prior to the issuance of the White and Red Papers, was a period in which mainstream Canadians became “woke” to the treatment of Indians.
-The atrocities of World War II, recognition of the contributions of Indigenous soldiers to the allied victory, the inequality in veterans services following the war caused Canadians to adversely judge the policies of the federal government.
+The atrocities of World War II, recognition of the contributions of Indigenous soldiers to the allied victory, and the inequality in veterans services following the war caused Canadians to adversely judge the policies of the federal government.
 Information about the treatment of Indian children in residential schools and tuberculosis patients in Indian hospitals also began to emerge at that time.
 It was this period of awareness and outrage that drove the federal government, in 1951, to introduce amendments to the Indian Act that removed some of the more restrictive measures, including restrictions on forming political groups and hiring lawyers.

 Despite being forbidden to form political groups prior to 1951, political groups were very much active and meetings were often held under the guise of bible study groups.
 Enforcement of the Act appears to have diminished by the late 1930s.